rockthejvm/rockthejvm-site/src/content/articles/eta-expansion-and-partially-applied-functions-in-scala.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

 This article is for Scala programmers who know at least these essential concepts: what a method is and how to define a function value (lambda).

+## Introduction

 Here we'll discuss the topic of eta-expansion and partially-applied functions, which are often loosely covered and piecemeal.

 ## Background